Analytical Provisioning for Attention-FFN Disaggregated LLM Serving under Stochastic Workloads: Numerical Experiments

 \textbf{Ablation on Workload Distribution.} Figure~\ref{fig:ablation_workload} examines the impact of prefill and decode length distribution.
-The results reveal two key findings:

-(1) \emph{The optimal $r^*$ scales with total context length.} Both longer prefills ($\mu_P$) and longer decode sequences ($\mu_D$) increase the total token load in the KV cache, placing greater computational pressure on the Attention side.
+The results reveals that the optimal $r^*$ scales with total context length.
+Both longer prefills ($\mu_P$) and longer decode sequences ($\mu_D$) increase the total token load in the KV cache, placing greater computational pressure on the Attention side.
 Consequently, more Attention instances are required to balance the shared FFN server.
-For example, at fixed $\mu_P = 100$, increasing $\mu_D$ from $100$ to $500$ raises $r^*$ from $2.17$ to $9.30$; similarly, at fixed $\mu_D=500$, increasing $\mu_P$ from $100$ to $500$ shifts $r^*$ from $9.30$ to $17.25$.

-(2) \emph{Longer context lengths reduce peak throughput.} Configurations with larger $\mu_P + \mu_D$ achieve lower maximum throughput at their respective optimal $r^*$.
-This is because the per-token Attention cost grows with context length---each decode step must attend over a longer KV cache, increasing the marginal computation per output token and limiting overall efficiency.

-\section{Supplementary Materials for Section \ref{sec:optimal}}
+\section{Supplementary Materials for Section~\ref{sec:optimal}}

-\subsection{Proof of Lemma \ref{lem:ETk}}
+\subsection{Proof of Lemma~\ref{lem:stationary}}